Germany

 Excise taxes on fuel, electric power, and some other products are not a compliance issue for businesses other than dealers in bonded goods, although they can be a significant additional cost factor for business users.
 These excise taxes also have an environmental element in as much as the rates are set to discourage excessive use of pollutants.
 However, an air passenger duty is the only tax on pollution per se.
 Energy producers (such as power stations) can claim a refund of the excise tax borne in the cost of the energy products used in the production process.
 In the area of both refunds and taxation, reforms have been announced, meaning that both the basis for refunds and, in particular, the tax rates on special energy products will have to be reviewed.
 The system will give preference to sustainable energy products in the future.

 The draft law to modernise and reduce bureaucracy in energy and electricity tax law (Gesetz zur Modernisierung und zum Bürokratieabbau im Strom- und Energiesteuerrecht), which was published in May 2024, is intended to modernise and reduce bureaucracy in energy and electricity tax law.
 The laws are to be updated with regard to electromobility, among other things.
+Due to the dissolution of the governing coalition it is not clear whether it will still be implemented in this legislative period.

 Environmental taxes